Autonomous SmartDesk Core Standing Desk Review

 And as we noted above in the assembly section, this installation has parts that are difficult and may require a workaround, which could void your warranty.

 Autonomous does offer free returns within 30 days.
-To avoid a potential 30% restocking fee, you should keep your original packaging for 30 days or until you’re sure you won’t be returning the desk.
+To avoid a potential 30-percent restocking fee, you should keep your original packaging for 30 days, or until you’re sure you won’t be returning the desk.

 Yes, the Autonomous SmartDesk Core is basically the same as the SmartDesk 2, but Autonomous improved the overall product by cutting out the weakest element.
-Namely, the problematic, single-motor Home Edition and its short warranty.
+Namely, the problematic, single-motor Home Edition.